Contents:

 What Is a 1/2C?

-A half cent (1/2C), also commonly referred to as a half cent penny*, is the smallest denomination minted in the US.
-In fact, the life of this coin was rather long, for the release of the half cents took place in 1793 and this lasted for 64 years, until the Coinage Act of 1857.
+A half cent (1/2C), also commonly referred to as a half cent penny*, is the smallest denomination ever minted in the US.
+In fact, the life of this coin was rather long, for the release of the half cents took place in 1793 and it lasted for 64 years, until the Coinage Act of 1857.

 *It is important to distinguish between half cents and pennies.
 A penny is a general term used to refer to a one-cent coin, while half cents represent a smaller unit of currency (half the value of a penny, which is obvious).